Skip to contents

 data_list = data_list,

-key_outcome = "gender", # the name of the variable of interest
+key_outcome = "gender", # the name of the feature of interest

-key_label = "Gender", # how the variable of interest should be displayed
+key_label = "Gender", # how the feature of interest should be displayed

-extra_outcomes = "diagnosis", # more variables to plot but not colour by
+extra_outcomes = "diagnosis", # more features to plot but not colour by

 title = "Gender Across Cluster Counts"